To ensure an optimal and secure experience, please upgrade to the latest version of your browser.

 BNY Mellon holds 100% of the parent holding company of BNY Alcentra Group Holdings Inc., which is comprised of the following affiliated companies: Alcentra Ltd. and Alcentra NY, LLC.

 Walter Scott & Partners Limited ("Walter Scott") is an investment management firm authorized and regulated in the United Kingdom by the Financial Conduct Authority in the conduct of investment business.
 Walter Scott is a subsidiary of The Bank of New York Mellon Corporation.

-Please consult a legal, tax or financial professional in order to determine whether investment product or service is appropriate for a particular situation.
-All investments involve risk including the possible loss of principle.
 No part of this material may be reproduced in any form or referred to in any other publication, without express written permission.
-BNY Melon Investment Management is one of the world’s leading investment organizations and one of the top U.S. Wealth Managers encompassing BNY Mellon’s affiliated investment management firms, wealth management organizations and global distribution companies.
+BNY Melon Investment Management is one of the world’s leading investment organizations encompassing BNY Mellon’s affiliated investment management firms and global distribution companies.
 BNY Mellon is the corporate brand of the Bank of New York Mellon Corporation and may be also be used as a generic term to reference the corporation as a whole or it’s various subsidiaries generally.
-BNY Mellon Securities Corporation, Alcentra, Walter Scott, Mellon, Insight, Newton Investment Management, and BNY Mellon Securities Corporation. are subsidiaries of BNY Mellon.
+Alcentra, Walter Scott, Mellon, Insight, Newton Investment Management, BNY Mellon Investment Adviser, Inc., and BNY Mellon Securities Corporation. are subsidiaries of BNY Mellon.

 Not FDIC Insured.
 Not Bank-Guaranteed.
 May lose Value.